kovidomi/BBTAG-Improvement-Mod/USER_README.txt

 ??-??-2018 -- version 1.04
 ===============================
 - Added ingame palette editor
-- Added "palette_slots.ini" file in the "BBTAG_IM/Palettes" folder for assigning custom palettes to the ingame palette slots
+- Added "palette_slots.ini" file in "BBTAG_IM/Palettes" folder for assigning custom palettes to the ingame palette slots
 - Fixed the custom HUD not being updated while the game's window is not focused
 - Fixed mistakenly calling the Steam Controller as PS4 controller all over the place
 - Adjusted custom HUD window sizes to take up less space on extreme low resolutions